Overtone: Explanation

 However, some overtones in some instruments may not be of a close integer multiplication of the fundamental frequency, thus causing a small dissonance.
 "High quality" instruments are usually built in such a manner that their individual notes do not create disharmonious overtones.
 In fact, the flared end of a brass instrument is not to make the instrument sound louder, but to correct for tube length “end effects” that would otherwise make the overtones significantly different from integer harmonics.
 This is illustrated by the following:

 Consider a guitar string.
 Its idealized 1st overtone would be exactly twice its fundamental if its length were shortened by ½, perhaps by lightly pressing a guitar string at the 12th fret; however, if a vibrating string is examined, it will be seen that the string does not vibrate flush to the bridge and nut, but it instead has a small “dead length” of string at each end.
 This dead length actually varies from string to string, being more pronounced with thicker and/or stiffer strings.
 This means that halving the physical string length does not halve the actual string vibration length, and, hence, the overtones will not be exact multiples of a fundamental frequency.
 The effect is so pronounced that properly set up guitars will angle the bridge such that the thinner strings will progressively have a length up to few millimeters shorter than the thicker strings.
 Not doing so would result in inharmonious chords made up of two or more strings.
 Similar considerations apply to tube instruments.

-Musical usage term

-Physical representation of third (O_{3}) and fifth (O_{5}) overtones of a cylindrical pipe closed at one end.
-F is the fundamental frequency; the third overtone is the third harmonic, 3F, and the fifth overtone is the fifth harmonic, 5F for such a pipe, which is a good model for a pan flute.

-An overtone is a partial (a "partial wave" or "constituent frequency") that can be either a harmonic partial (a harmonic) other than the fundamental, or an inharmonic partial.
-A harmonic frequency is an integer multiple of the fundamental frequency.
-An inharmonic frequency is a non-integer multiple of a fundamental frequency.